 I started with boiling the potatoes in my beloved Instant Pot.
 You can always use a stovetop pressure cooker to boil potatoes too.
 I do this beforehand and remove the skin of the potatoes, as a meal prep step, so I am not spending that additional time when I am ready to make the vada's.

-Then the next step is to prepare the chickpea flour or besan batter.
-Just add some basic spices, salt, some oil, mix in with some water to prepare a smooth thick batter.
-We are keeping the batter thick, as we want to air fry the vada's.
+The next step is to prepare the chickpea flour or besan batter.
+Just add some basic spices, salt, and some oil, and mix in with some water to prepare a smooth, thick batter.
+We are keeping the batter thick, as we want to air fry the vada’s.

-Next step is to temper the potatoes.
+The next step is to temper the potatoes.
 Take the boiled potatoes and mash them using your hand or a potato masher.
-In a pan, heat oil and add the tempering ingredients such as mustard seeds, curry leaves, ginger, garlic, chilies and lots of turmeric.
+In a pan, heat oil and add the tempering ingredients such as mustard seeds, curry leaves, ginger, garlic, chilies, and lots of turmeric.
 Then add in the mashed potatoes and mix them well.

 So our potatoes are ready for the vada's.
 Now make small balls with them, using your hands.